elliewix/Ways-Of-Installing-Python/ways-of-installing.md

-# Ways of installing Python
+# Ways of installing Python for beginners

-I find myself having to go over methods of installing Python over and over, so I'm going to document as many as I can in this notebook.
+I find myself having to go over methods of installing Python over and over, so I'm going to document my usual recommendations here.
 Each installation method should be in a separate section so instructors can link to whichever one you are supposed to you.
-However, if you are on your own, I'll try to provide some guidance.
+However, if you are on your own, I'll also try to provide some guidance.

 ## The hedges

-This is not going to attempt to be a corpus of every possible method, tool, or program, so there will be omissions some purposeful some becuase I don't know about it.
-I'm going to focus in the tools that I usually mention to my students first, and may add some in later.
-Reminder here that I teach beginners, so I'm sticking very general and not going into advanced tools that these systems might provide.
+This document is not an attempt to be a corpus of every possible method, tool, or program related to Python.
+There will be omissions both purposeful and accidental.
+I'm focused here on the tools that I usually mention to my students first, and may add some in later.
+I teach beginners to programming, so I'm sticking with general discussion of tools and avoiding discussion of advanced features.
+If you want advanced discussion of which editor handles VCS the best, then you don't need this guide or you aren't one of my students.

 Any commentary I provide is also biased toward the academic/research envirionment and not meant to speak toward full development shops.
 They have their own needs and can speak for themselves.

-## There is no right answer
+## There is no One True answer

 Unless you're being told to use something specific by an instructor or boss, then there is no one right answer for which tool to use.
 Try a bunch out and go with the one that you like the most.
-Also remember that it is normal for experienced users to have multiple tools that we utilize to match the task.
-Your multiple tools should fall along a use spectrum from experimental, to light weight, to heavy development.
+It is normal for experienced coders to have multiple tools that are utilized to match the task at hand.

+Having a single tool when first starting out is absolutely fine!
+Getting used to one tool at a time is important.
+Eventually I hope you have Opinions about that tool, which may sway you to change tools or add another into your tool chest.
+As a starting framework, I suggest that your preferred tools should fall along a use spectrum from experimental, to light weight, to heavy development.

 # IDNGAF and don't want to read all this crap